-The Academy is in its fifth year of operation and has 1069 students on role as at October 2016.
-The intake for Year 7 in September 2016 was below our planned admission number by 2 students.
-The planned admission number for each year group is 214 given a total school population capacity of 1070.
+The Academy is in its fifth year of operation and has 1063 students on role as at October 2017.
+The intake for Year 7 in September 2017 is at our planned admission level but there are currently in excess of 40 students that are on the waiting list.